bigpandaio/ansible-workshop/workshop/8_hide_all_secrets.md

 ### One last Gotcha

 The reason we put the vaulted file in the newly created `dev/group_vars/web/` folder (as opposed to the `all` folder) was that you can't really `git diff` changes to a vault file.
-Thus you'll probably want to split up the vaulted files to something that fits host groups (or even `host_vars`)....
+Thus you'll probably want to split up the vaulted files to something that fits host groups (or even `host_vars`).

 ### Now, if we got here and still got time